 The more senses, the merrier

-Having grown it yourself adds to the experience.
+Take the opportunity to share your produce.
+Having grown it yourself adds to the experience, so why not invite more to join in?
 While you’re at it, involve as many senses as possible – table setting, (edible) flowers and more.

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.